Prefabricated Accessible Shower Guide

 - Less Mess: Much of the work is performed off-site resulting in less construction mess in your home.

-- Reduced Time to Install: All the installer needs to do is assemble and install it, as opposed to constructing each component of the shower from scratch.
+- Reduced Time to Install: All the installer needs to do is remove the old tub, assemble and install it, as opposed to constructing each component of the shower from scratch.

-- Easier to Clean: Prefab showers are usually made of solid molded pieces.
-Hence, they lack the tile grout lines found on many custom shower walls that are prone to develop mold.
+- Easier to Clean: Prefab showers typically lack the tile grout lines found on many custom-built shower walls that are prone to develop mold.

-- Less Water Leakage: If installed correctly, prefab showers usually have less incidence of water leaks, than custom built showers.
+- Less Water Leakage: If installed correctly, prefab showers usually have less incidents of water leaks, than custom built showers.

 Prefab Barrier Free Showers Amazon.com